-- 1.1 The application has been brought before the Planning Applications Committee for consideration as it falls outside of the Scheme of Delegation due to officer recommendation of grant permission subject to conditions and S106 agreement and the number and nature of objections received. - 1.2 The application was presented to the 10th February 2022 Planning Applications Committee meeting where members voted to defer the application for the following reasons: - To seek further clarity/detail on the type of contamination identified on site: - To seek further clarity/information on the financial costs of such contamination and its effect on the viability of the scheme; - To see whether the Affordable Housing units could be better integrated with the market housing by being moved to the same building as market housing. - 1.3 For ease of reference, members are directed the following updated paragraphs in the committee report on the above issues: - 1.4 Contamination paragraphs 12.2 and 12.3. - 1.5 Contamination costs within the viability report paragraph 7.5.23
+- 1.1 The application has been brought before the Planning Applications Committee for consideration as it falls outside of the Scheme of Delegation due to officer recommendation of grant permission subject to conditions and S106 agreement and the number and nature of objections received. - 1.2 The application was presented to the 10th February 2022 Planning Applications Committee meeting where members voted to defer the application for the following reasons: - To seek further clarity/detail on the type of contamination identified on site: - To seek further clarity/information on the financial costs of such contamination and its effect on the viability of the scheme; - To see whether the Affordable Housing units could be better integrated with the market housing by being moved to the same building as market housing. - 1.3 The application was re-presented to the 17th March 2022 Planning Applications Committee where members voted to defer the application again for the same reasons as above, with additional reasoning of wanting further information on claw-back mechanisms for affordable housing and further information on the benefits of the affordable housing being in a separate block. - 1.3 For ease of reference, members are directed to the following updated paragraphs in the committee report on the above issues: